scarf-sh/docs/docs/quick-start.md

 1. Navigate to [https://scarf.sh/home](https://scarf.sh/home).

-2. Pixels can be created from two locations, one is dirrectly from the packages details view.
+2. Pixels can be created from two locations, one is directly from the packages details view.
 In top menu click on `Tools` > `Packages`.
 Then in the next screen find our package `hello-world` and click on `View details`.
 ![view details](assets/pics/quick-start/docker-package-view-details.png)
 on the next screen scroll down to the `Tracking Pixel` box and click `Create pixel`.
 ![create pixel 1](assets/pics/quick-start/docker-create-pixel-1.png)